Test private and intranet apps using cloud-based load testing

 The output is a list of strings where the first two inputs are the Azure Blob and Table service URLs.

-Another outgoing URL is your Visual Studio account URL.
+Another outgoing URL is your Visual Studio subscription URL.
 Other than these three URLs, you also need to

 allow the URL